Clerk of Superior, State & Juvenile Court

 To exercise a high degree of diligence in the preservation and safekeeping of the people's records

 The Clerk of Court is a constitutional officer elected by the voters of Richmond County to serve a four-year term.
-Elaine Johnson, the present clerk, also serves as Clerk of State Court and Juvenile Court.
-She has served in this capacity since January 1, 1993.
-Prior to becoming the Clerk, she was the Chief Deputy Clerk for the clerk's office from 1988-1992.
-She has been employed by the Clerk of Court's office since March of 1973.
+Hattie Sullivan, the present clerk, also serves as Clerk of State Court and Juvenile Court.
+She has served in this capacity since January 1, 2017.

 The Superior Court, Georgia's general jurisdiction trial court, has exclusive constitutional authority over felony cases, cases regarding title to land and equity, declaratory judgments, habeas corpus, mandamus, adoptions, name changes, divorces, child custody, and child support enforcement.
 The clerk is responsible for recording deeds and maintaining the chain of title to all property in the county.
 In addition, the clerk appoints notary publics and records business and trade names, and military discharges.